btcjon/tv2mt4/readme.txt

 Handling type=order messages:

-type=order messages are meant to be sent to pineconnector ONLY if they pass the following conditions:
+type=order messages are meant to be sent to PineConnector only if they pass the following conditions:

     entry: indicates whether the order should bypass certain filters
         - If entry=true, the order must pass all active filters as defined in the config.py settings.